mohdzaid2113/mohdzaid2113/README.md

 </p>

 <p align="center" style="font-size: 18px;">
 I'm a passionate Computer Science student, currently diving into the ever-evolving world of technology.
-Dedicated to expanding my knowledge, I am constantly learning new concepts and honing my skills in coding and AI.
+Dedicated to expanding my knowledge, I am constantly learning new concepts and honing my skills in coding.
 With a love for innovation, I strive to stay ahead in this dynamic field and contribute meaningfully to the tech community.
 </p>

 <h3 align="left">Connect with me:</h3>